redhoxd/MacOS-Monterey-12.4-Msi-Modern14-B10mw/README.md

 # MacOS-Monterey-12.4-Msi-Modern14-B10mw
-How To Upadte Hackintosh Opencore on Msi Modern 14 B10mw From MacOS 12.0 To MacOS 12.4 first go to https://mrmacintosh.com/macos-12-monterey-full-installer-database-download-directly-from-apple/ download click download
+How To Upadate Hackintosh Opencore on Msi Modern 14 B10mw From MacOS 12.0 To MacOS 12.4 first go to https://mrmacintosh.com/macos-12-monterey-full-installer-database-download-directly-from-apple/ download click download